 - New Profit Inc. has a track record of success in moving organizations toward stronger evidence.
 New Profit typically seeks early-stage organizations with developing program models that have a track record of promising data and are committed to the use of data collection and evaluation for program improvement.
 Toward the end of New Profit's initial four-year investment, organizations typically have an established program model and are ready to engage in third-party impact evaluation.
 Organizations that have moved toward stronger evidence include BELL, KIPP, New Leaders for New Schools, and Computers for Youth.

-- New Profit’s six subgrantees have served a cumulative total of 59,228 youth over baseline in their two years of program implementation.
+- New Profit’s six subgrantees have served a cumulative total of over 194,000 youth over baseline in their five years of program implementation.
 Outcomes for these youth are being tracked through the evaluation studies.

 - Subgrantees have developed 6 rigorous evaluation plans which have been approved by CNCS and are in implementation.
 These studies will assess the impact programs are having on youth beneficiaries and provide valuable information about implementing similar programs.